Smile Foundation of Bali

-The Smile Foundation of Bali (Yayasan Senyum) is a non-profit organisation in Bali that helps people with craniofacial disabilities obtain health care.
-Senyum means smile in Indonesian and yayasan means 'foundation' or 'institute'.
+The Smile Foundation of Bali (Yayasan Senyum) is a non-profit organisation based in Bali, Indonesia, that helps people with craniofacial disabilities obtain comprehensive health care.
+Senyum means smile in Indonesian and yayasan means 'foundation'.

 The Smile Foundation facilitates operations for cleft lip and palate and other craniofacial deformities, due to birth defects, accidents, or tumours.
-The organisation helps poor people from Bali, Lombok and further east, and raises funds for operations whether in Bali or Adelaide, Australia at the Australian Craniofacial Unit.
-Yayasan Senyum received a grant of US$2,500 from The Smile Train.
+The organisation helps underprivileged patients from Bali, Lombok, and remote islands across Eastern Indonesia, raising funds for operations whether in Bali or Adelaide, Australia at the Australian Craniofacial Unit.